 Feng Shui: Maximizing Positive Energy

-As we adjusted to life in our “new” the house, we began evaluating ideas to renovate and decorate Casa Kutchera, especially the lighting since that effected the energy so noticeably.
+As we adjusted to life in our “new” the house, we began evaluating ideas to renovate and decorate Casa Kutchera, especially the lighting since that affected the energy so noticeably.
 I encouraged Lulu to learn more about feng shui.

 What is feng shui?
 The Merriam-Webster Dictionary describes it as, “a Chinese system for positioning a building and the objects within a building in a way that is thought to agree with spiritual forces and to bring health and happiness.”